 In my research I learned that in recent years when natural resources have been discovered in developing nations, it hasn’t always given the country an economic overhaul with exuberant growth like you might expect…or hope for.

 If Not A Lack of Natural Resources, Why Are Developing Countries Poor?

 So, we need to keep asking questions: “Why?” and “Are poor countries poor because of corruption with those natural resources?”

 A pattern that’s been termed the “resource curse” has been used when countries have found that, sadly, natural resources actually have a negative effect on their society, economy and politics—and that these countries don’t live up to their development potential.

-Corruption can be a major factor—like when the governing officials at the top keep the wealth to themselves instead of investing it in infrastructure and development and letting the wealth trickle down to the people.
+Corruption can be a major factor—like when the governing officials at the top keep the wealth to themselves instead of investing it in infrastructure, supporting mothers, meeting the needs of its citizens and letting the wealth trickle down to the people.

 They may use the profits to fund their political groups, keep themselves in power, build up their armies and weapons, or do other underhanded things with it.

 Some experts say that’s the fundamental difference between rich countries and poor countries: to what degree does the country have institutions in place to prevent a small group of the elite from hoarding the wealth?

 If those in power are fueled by greed or corruption, or aren’t committed to helping their people and ending poverty, having gas and oil resources can heighten the risk of violent conflict.
 If rebel groups are getting the profits, they can strengthen their factions.